SolidBlock-cn/mishanguc/UpdateLog-en.md

 ### 1.0.4

-Updated following content:
+Updated the following content:

 - Handrail blocks may connect to fences, fence gates, walls and glass panes.
-- Adjusted the display format of message of Text Copy Tool.
+- Adjusted the display format of messages of Text Copy Tool.
 - Slab tools can break down blocks into non-vanilla slabs.
 - Added blocks made of block of bamboo, bamboo planks, and bamboo mosaic, which require the 1.20 feature data packs of Minecraft to be enabled.
 - Color tools can more smartly handle text styles, including styles in the vanilla signs.

-Fixed following issues:
+Fixed the following issues:

 - Some road blocks have wrong textures.
 - Some handrail blocks may incorrectly make their textures hidden when connecting.